 1. What are cooling pads for dogs?

-A cooling pad is a thin plastic cushion which consists of gel on the inside which is constantly cooler than the temperature surrounding the plastic.
+A cooling pad for dogs is a thin plastic cushion which consists of gel on the inside which is constantly cooler than the temperature surrounding the plastic.
 It is cool or cold to touch and has a non-porous and somewhat slippery surface.